kamalbuilds/SmartNFTs/README.md

 4. Chainlink Automation

+We are using Chainlink CCIP to get the product NFTs on any chain the user wants

 5. Ethereum Foundation - Best use of Anon Aadhaar SDK
 Authorised Indian citizens to buy the NFTs